-A: The five (5) items of business scheduled to be voted on at the 2018 Annual Meeting are: (1) the election of our directors; (2) the ratification of BDO USA, LLP as our independent registered public accounting firm; (3) the Preferred Stock Authorization; (4) the Adjournment of the 2018 Annual Meeting, if necessary, to solicit additional proxies if there are insufficient votes in favor of the Preferred Stock Authorization; and (5) the approval of the 2018 Plan.
+A: The three (3) items of business scheduled to be voted on at the 2018 Annual Meeting are: (1) the election of our directors; (2) the ratification of BDO USA, LLP as our independent registered public accounting firm; and (3) the approval of the 2018 Plan.
 We will also consider any other business that properly comes before the 2018 Annual Meeting.